About Philip Goldberg

 This led inexorably to Maharishi Mahesh Yogi’s Transcendental Meditation, either because of its Beatles-inspired notoriety or in spite of it.
 Phil spent much of the 1970’s teaching TM (changing the world, one mantra at a time, as he thought of it) and working for that organization in other capacities.

 Eventually, he stepped onto an independent spiritual path as a pragmatic mystic — a freelance yogi in the world, for whom transcendence is a means, not an end — and also began his career as a professional writer.
 Throughout his chaotic academic life, the one consistent element was Philip’s writing skill.
 He got good grades despite lazy study habits because he wrote so well that teachers thought he knew more than he did.
 Sometimes, he would fantasize about living the writer’s life.
 In 1972, he was asked to write an article on TM for Seventeen magazine.
 It was his first paid writing gig.
 Two years later, thanks to some fortuitous events, he was offered a contract to write a book.
-It tanked commercially, but he learned that he could write professionally.
+It tanked in the marketplace, but he learned that he had the necessary skill and inclination to write professionally.

 In the meantime, Philip continued earnestly pursuing his lifelong quest for illumination.
 All along, the primary task has been how to develop spiritually while also carving out a productive, responsible, enjoyable, fulfilling life in the so-called real world.
 What he learned about that mysterious undertaking (from his own experience and conversations with fellow travelers) he wrote about in Roadsigns on the Spiritual Path: Living at the Heart of Paradox.

-His most recent book, published in August, 2020, is Spiritual Practice for Crazy Times: Powerful Tools to Cultivate Calm, Clarity, and Courage.
-It arrived in the middle of the global coronavirus crisis.
-Phil would rather the world were less crazy and need for his book were not so acute, but he is thrilled to know that it has helped people muddle through these years with grace.
-He is offering a free audio recording with meditation instructions to anyone who purchases the book in either paperback, audiobook, or e-book (only $1.99).
-Information and details here.
+His next book, published in August, 2020, was Spiritual Practice for Crazy Times: Powerful Tools to Cultivate Calm, Clarity, and Courage.
+It arrived in the early stages of the global pandemic.
+Phil did not plan it that way, of course, and wished that the world had been less crazy and need for the book not so acute, but he was thrilled to know that it helped people muddle through those years with grace.
+To his dismay, the world did not get less crazy when the pandemic ended, it just got different crazy, and the book remains not only relevant but, for many people, indispensable.

 Praise for the Book